alachuacounty/nextjs-truth-rec/README.md

 3. run **npm install** to get latest packages/build
 4. run **npm run dev** to see the developer build

+## Key terminal commands
+* npm install - Gets latest packages, assets for project
+* npm update - Gets latest
+* npm run dev - Runs a live dev version of the project
+* cd - Allows you to change directory into the project

+## File/Folder structure
+* Found inside pages folder are individual pages with their respective markup and styles
+* Files are created as .jsx files to take full advantage of JSX features
+* Global Components are located within the **components** folder

 ## WORKFLOW
 * Make sure to pull latest files before editing this project.

 ## Styling within this project
 * Css in js was used to style components/elements throughout this project.
 Read more here: (https://nextjs.org/blog/styling-next-with-styled-jsx)
 * Find styles for each component and page within their directories named as {pagename}-styles.js

-## File/Folder structure
-* Found inside pages folder are induvidual pages with their respective markup and styles
-* Files are created as .jsx files to take full advantage of JSX features
-* Global Components are located within the **components** folder

 ## How layout component was used in this project
 * A custom "Layout" component was built that combines the common components of every page (Navigation, Modal, Footer) and their styles.